rclone/rclone/docs/content/docs.md

 ```

 Your configuration is now encrypted, and every time you start rclone
 you will now be asked for the password.
-In the same menu you can
+In the same menu, you can
 change the password or completely remove encryption from your
 configuration.